lMoosel/WebDevIIFinalProject/README.md

 npm i
 npm run dev

+To run locally using docker use the following commands:

+docker compose up --build               This rebuilds the docker images and starts up the docker containers

+To seed the database when running with docker run: docker ps                               This is used to get the container id of each container we are focused on the webdeviifinalproject-backend container docker exec -it <container-id> sh       This opens up the docker shell for the specified container allowing us to run commands npm run seed                            This will run inside the docker container seeding the database

 When creating an account you can use the following spotify information to authorize with spotify. qel13832@vogco.com
 Pattyhill123$